pola-rs/polars-book/docs/user-guide/expressions/lists.md

 # Row-wise computations

-This context is ideal for computing things in row orientation.
+This context is ideal for computing in row orientation.

 Polars expressions work on columns that have the guarantee that they consist of homogeneous data.
 Columns have this guarantee, rows in a `DataFrame` not so much.
 Luckily we have a data type that has the guarantee that the rows are homogeneous: `pl.List` data type.
-We can **any** Polars operations on the elements of the list with the `arr.eval` (`arr().eval` in Rust) expression!
+We can **any** Polars operations on the elements of the list with the `list.eval` (`list().eval` in Rust) expression!
 These expressions run entirely on polars' query engine and can run in parallel so will be super fast.

 Let's say we have another set of weather data across three days, for different stations: